I Don't Love You Anymore

 "I Don't Love You Anymore" is a single by the American country music artist Charlie Louvin.
 Released in May 1964, it was the first single from his album Less and Less/I Don't Love You Anymore.
 In the US, it peaked at number 4 on the Billboard Hot Country Singles chart.
 It also reached number 1 on the RPM Country Tracks chart in Canada.

-It was also covered by many other prominent country singers including Kitty Wells, Connie Smith, Norma Jean, George Jones and Carl Smith.
+It was also covered by many other prominent country singers including Kitty Wells, Webb Pierce, Connie Smith, Norma Jean, George Jones and Carl Smith.